-- SOPs for the preparation, deployment, extraction and analysis of passive samplers - staff training in these SOPs (laboratory) and a record of this training is maintained - deployment guides for the training of field staff and volunteers - generation of a unique alphanumeric identifier code for each passive sampler - preparation, extraction, storage (4°C or -20°C) and subsequent analysis of procedural blank passive samplers with each batch of exposed passive samplers - use of labelled internal standards or other surrogate standards to evaluate or correct for recovery or instrument sensitivity throughout the extraction and within the analysis process respectively - exposure of replicate samplers during each deployment that are extracted and archived in QAEHS specimen bank at -80°C.
+- Internally approved and reviewed SOPs for the preparation, deployment, extraction, and analysis of passive samplers. - Staff training in relevant SOPs (laboratory) and maintaining staff training records. - Deployment guides for the training of field staff and volunteers - Generation of a unique alphanumeric identifier code for each passive sampler

+- Preparation, extraction, storage (4 °C or -20 °C) and subsequent analysis of procedural blank passive samplers with each batch of exposed passive samplers - Use of labelled internal standards or other surrogate standards to evaluate or correct for recovery or instrument sensitivity throughout the extraction and within the analysis process respectively. - Exposure of replicate samplers during each deployment that are extracted and archived in QAEHS specimen bank at -80 °C. - Participation in interlaboratory studies, cross-checking a selection of samples with Queensland Health Forensic and Scientific Services (QHFSS) and routine participation in the international passive sampling proficiency studies run via the Dutch QUASIMEME organisation.